 Private equity investors and venture capitalists also differ in the amounts of money they invest, the degree of control they require, and the percentage of ownership they expect in exchange for the invested capital.

-As mentioned above, private equity deals by definition entail purchasing shares of a business entity that is not listed or traded on a stock exchange.
-It could also be a buyout – a previously public firm that is delisted as it is acquired by an investment entity or a wealthy individual.
+Private equity deals entail purchasing shares of a business entity that is not listed or traded on a stock exchange.
+It could also be a buyout — a previously public firm that is delisted as it is acquired by an investment entity or a wealthy individual.

 Venture capital is a form of private equity investment that is used to provide funding to early stage companies with high growth potential.
 A typical venture capital deal provides funding to a company that is innovative or disruptive, seeking outsized returns and potentially an exit at a later stage of the company’s development.